 To Blog or Not to Blog

-1. You have someone who is an entertaining writer
+- You have someone who is an entertaining writer

-2. Aforementioned entertaining writer has TIME to write blog articles
+- Aforementioned entertaining writer has TIME to write blog articles

-3. You have an audience interested in the articles.
+- You have an audience interested in the articles.

 So let’s suppose that you have folks interested in what you have to say, you’ve saddled the “new guy” with the job of writing, and you are now blogging ferociously.
 How does any of this help?

-Humanize the company
+Blogs Humanize the Company

 You know that slick, glossy brochure that you spent six months developing?
-How many times did someone actually write and give you feedback on it?One of the most powerful functions of a blog is the ability for readers to comment right away.
+How many times did someone actually write and give you feedback on it?
+One of the most powerful functions of a blog is the ability for readers to comment right away.
 You get instant input on your topic, and know right away if what you have written has struck a chord (or a nerve) with your audience.
-As the Visa folks have put it once or twice – priceless.
+As the Visa folks have said once or twice – priceless.

 Remember, out of sight is out of mind.

-Big Brother is watching
+Big Brother is Watching

 One of the biggest impacts that a blog can have is appeasing the Google gods, which happens to be a primary motivational reason for a lot of companies to create a blog in the first place.

 Make sure every blog article has a link (or multiple links) to your site.
 That way, if the article gets forwarded to others and/or gets picked up by other sources, you stand a good chance of getting increased traffic to your site.
-If your blog has been set up the right way and your articles are being submitted to news feeds, one good article can send thousands of people to your site.
+If your blog has been set up correctly and your articles are submitted to news feeds, one good article can send thousands of people to your site.
 This makes Google feel very warmly towards you, and that’s a good thing.

 Blogs can provide a return on investment that is off the charts; imagine what would happen if your site was promoted to the first page of Google.
 But unless you have the right formula (entertaining writer, time and an audience) all you may get out of it is a crash course in becoming web geeky – and the glamorous social life that comes with it…